Premium Toronto property at blue hour dusk with warm interior lighting and For Sale sign, representing AI lead capture for GTA real estate agents

 A seller who submits a free home evaluation form at 7 AM on a Wednesday is getting ready for work and comparing agents.
 The agent who responds with a personalized message, a quick estimate, and a consultation booking option before 8 AM is demonstrating exactly the kind of responsiveness the seller wants in someone who will be negotiating on their behalf.

 Sixty-eight percent of GTA real estate web inquiries arrive outside standard business hours.
 That is the window where most agents are not watching their phones.
-It is also the window where the deals are being won and lost.
+It is also the window where the first conversations are being won and lost.

 The Real Estate Council of Ontario governs how licensed real estate professionals communicate with clients and prospective clients in Ontario.
 Understanding the boundaries of automated communication within RECO's framework is important before any system goes live.

-RECO permits automated acknowledgment and follow-up for inbound inquiries.
+Automated acknowledgment and follow-up for inbound inquiries can be configured within a licensed agent's communication process.
 An agent can use automated systems to respond to web forms, missed calls, and MLS inquiries, to book showings and consultations, and to run follow-up sequences for leads who have not yet been converted.

-What RECO does not permit is the provision of real estate advice, comparative market analysis, or property valuations through an automated system without a licensed registrant involved in the process.
+The system should not provide real estate advice, comparative market analysis, or property valuations without a licensed registrant involved in the process.
 An AI system can acknowledge an inquiry for a home evaluation, collect the property details, and book the consultation with the agent.
-It cannot provide the evaluation itself.
+It should not provide the evaluation itself.

 The distinction is: the AI handles the communication and logistics layer.
 The licensed agent handles all real estate advice and representation.

-FINTRAC requirements also apply to GTA real estate transactions.
-Any system involved in the client onboarding process should capture the information needed for identity verification and the client identification records that FINTRAC requires under Canada's anti-money laundering framework.
-The AI intake can collect the preliminary information, but the formal FINTRAC verification must be completed by the registrant.
+FINTRAC requirements also matter in GTA real estate transactions.
+Any system involved in the client onboarding process should capture the information needed for identity verification and the client identification records that the formal onboarding workflow requires under Canada's anti-money laundering framework.
+The AI intake can collect preliminary information, but the formal FINTRAC verification must be completed by the registrant.

 CASL applies to any automated email marketing to contacts in Ontario.
-For existing clients, implied consent applies for 24 months after the last transaction.
+For existing clients, implied consent often depends on the timing and nature of the last transaction.
 For prospective clients who submitted an inquiry, implied consent applies during the period of active engagement.
-For database reactivation campaigns to past clients beyond the 24-month window, explicit consent must be in place.
+For database reactivation campaigns to older past-client lists, documented consent must be in place.

 Layer 1: Lead Capture and Qualification